ISMAILABDURRAHIMNF/Deeployin-ui/README.md

 # Dockerfile Generator

-Hi, thanks for visiting my repo, this project is a automation program with Docker.
-This Dockerfile Generator is accessed through in console, but this project will always be developed to bring more features.
+Hi, thanks for visiting my repo, this project is a Deeployin.
+This repo is frontend for Dockerfile Generator and Automation Deploy project.

 ## 🔧 How to use